mjfusa/Message-Center-Agent/README.md

 Draft a README file for this project including the following sections:  Overview, Purpose, Prerequistives: TTK, App Registration, Teams Developer Portal resistration for oauth2.0, requried roles, Architecure, How to run, conculsion

-# Admin Center Message Agent - Declarative Agent
+# Microsoft 365 Copilot Center Message Agent

 ## Overview
- The Admin Center Message Agent allows you to search Microsoft 365 Admin Center messages with Copilot chat using natural language prompts.
+ The M365 Copilot Message Center Agent allows you to search the **Microsoft 365 Admin Center** messages with Copilot chat using natural language prompts.

-## Admin Center Message Agent Use Cases
+## M365 Message Center Agent Use Cases
-Not only can you search for messages, but you can also use the power of AI to summarize them and draft internal communications.
-Here are some examples of what you can do with the Admin Center Message Agent:
+Not only can you search for messages, but you can also use the power of generative AI to summarize them and draft internal communications.
+Here are some examples of what you can do:
 - **Search for messages**: Find specific messages in the Microsoft 365 Admin Center message center.
 - **Summarize messages**: Get a summary of the latest messages in the message center.
 - **Draft internal communications**: Generate draft emails or messages to share information about updates with your team.